Public Interest Careers

 Summer Opportunities

-In summer 2019, 50% of current 2Ls and 36% of current 3Ls worked at government agencies or nonprofit organizations.
+In 2023, 51% of current 2Ls and 39% of current 3Ls worked at government agencies or nonprofit organizations during the summer.

 Public Interest Fellowships

-From 2016-19, nine graduates were awarded prestigious post-graduate fellowships with Equal Justice Works.
+From 2014 - 2023, sixteen graduates were awarded prestigious postgraduate fellowships from Equal Justice Works.

 Entry Level Careers in Public Service

-More than 42% of our employed graduates from the class of 2018 started directly in public interest careers and judicial clerkships, serving in nonprofit, government, and international organizations.
+42% of our employed graduates from the class of 2022 started directly in public interest careers and judicial clerkships, serving in nonprofit, government, and international organizations.
 Graduates started public interest jobs across the country, including in Washington D.C., New York, California, Illinois, and Minnesota, among other states.
 Read more about post-clerkship employment.

 More information on annual NALP and ABA reporting for government and nonprofit positions is available in the Career Facts & Statistics reports under Where Grads Go.